• This field is for validation purposes and should be left unchanged.

 • If you can pay taxes early, consider it.
 This helps avoid issues like interest on late payments and tax liens.

-• Knowing when your payment is due is important.
+• Knowing when your payment is due is essential.
 Virginia property taxes follow a specific billing cycle that includes a grace period.

-• If you miss payments, you’ll get notices from the Virginia Department of Motor Vehicles (DMV) about vehicle registration and personal property tax issues.
+• If you miss payments, the Virginia Department of Motor Vehicles (DMV) will send you notices about vehicle registration and personal property tax issues.

 • The Virginia Board of Equalization handles disputes over tax assessments and offers solutions.